 Ramps are available at all of our stations with step-free access.
 If your station doesn’t have step-free access, we can book a taxi to your nearest accessible station, at no extra cost.

-What to do when you get to the station
+What do I do when I get to the station?

-Someone will be there to meet you at the station if you’ve booked assistance in advance.
-If you haven’t had the chance to book, let our staff know what you need, and they’ll do the best they can to help.
+Someone will be there to meet you if you’ve booked assistance in advance.
+If you haven’t had the chance to book, let our staff know what you need, and they’ll do their best to help you.
 There may be a delay if you haven’t booked help beforehand, so try to allow extra time for your journey.
 If nobody is around, contact us using the help point or give Customer Services a call.

 Let us know we can improve